-With the Ontario Government confirming its interest in establishing new battery materials supply chains in the province, Avalon has been investigating collaborative opportunities to establish a lithium refinery in Thunder Bay, Ontario, but has not yet made a final decision on a site for the refinery.
-Several vacant industrial sites on the waterfront are now under evaluation with a decision expected to be made in the Fourth Quarter.
+With both the Ontario and Federal Governments confirming their interest in establishing new battery materials supply chains in the province, and potentially providing financial support, Avalon continues to work towards establishing its lithium refinery in Thunder Bay, Ontario.
+Several vacant industrial sites on the waterfront have been evaluated with a decision expected in the second quarter of the next fiscal year.
 The refinery being planned would be adaptable for producing different lithium battery materials products, and would also be expandable to increase output and accept concentrates from other aspiring producers of lithium minerals from the many pegmatite deposits that occur in northwestern Ontario.